MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-extension-commands.md

 # ![Small logo for windbg preview](images/windbgx-preview-logo.png) Time travel debugging extension commands

-This section introduces the time travel debugger extension commandss.
+This section introduces the time travel debugger extension commands.

 ## <span id="in_this_section"></span>In this section